 - Lack of training and knowledge of healthcare professionals to switch patients to effective second-line treatment

-Delayed switching to second-line therapy increases the risk of drug resistance, opportunistic infections and mortality among people living with HIV.2 Therefore, timely switching to second-line treatment is essential.
-This online course will inform healthcare professionals about second-line treatment options and guidelines, so that they gain knowledge and confidence for their daily practice.
+Delayed switching to second-line therapy increases the risk of drug resistance, opportunistic infections, and mortality among people living with HIV.
+Therefore, timely switching to second-line treatment is essential.
+This online course will inform healthcare professionals about second-line treatment options and guidelines to increase their knowledge and confidence in their daily practice.